zjcch7/SVG-Turorial/Ellipse.md

 ## Basics Of Making An Ellipse

-The following code is an example of an ellipse.
+The following code is an example of an Ellipse.
 Copy and paste it into your word editor.

 **< svg height="140" width="500" >
   <ellipse cx="200" cy="80" rx="100" ry="50"